MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/post-upgrade-steps.md

    We recommend that you upgrade the cluster functional level as soon as possible.
 Skip this step if you installed the feature upgrades with Windows Admin Center and checked the optional **Update the cluster functional level to enable new features** checkbox.

-   1. Run the following cmdlet on any machine in the cluster:
+   1. Run the following cmdlet on any machine in the instance:

       ```PowerShell
       Update-ClusterFunctionalLevel